colinstein/dotfiles/README.md

 - Getting "good" suggestions for ruby would be nice - solargraph is supposed to be there but so far I haven't been impressed.

-- Minor updates to Alacritty to deal with deprecated options.